fortinetdev/terraform-provider-fortios/website/docs/r/fortimanager_system_license_vm.html.markdown

 * `target` - (Required) Target name, which is managed by FortiManager.
 * `file_content` - (Required) The license file, it needs to be base64 encoded.
+* `adom` - ADOM that the target device belongs to. default is 'root'.

 ## Attributes Reference
 The following attributes are exported: